Error Codes

 503service_unavailable

 The service is temporarily unavailable.
 Retry with exponential backoff.
+Code 'spend_check_unavailable' means a configured per-key spend limit could not be verified just now; simply retry.

 Retry Strategy